kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

   ```
 ## Configuration

-Secrets can be stored as text in GCP Secret Manager and be mapped to a Kubernetes Secret with one key.
+Secrets can be stored as text in Google Cloud Secret Manager and be mapped to a Kubernetes Secret with one key.

 See an example: